-All Woodland school policies, which support our ethos of safeguarding, will be inter linked with this Safeguarding Policy.
+All school policies, which support our ethos of safeguarding, will be inter linked with this Safeguarding Policy.

-4. Legislation and Guidance:
+Legislation and Guidance 6.

-Schools and colleges must have regard for the DfE statutory guidance 'Keeping Children Safe in Education (DfE2018).
-'Keeping Children Safe in Education',
+Schools and colleges must have regard for the DfE statutory guidance Keeping Children Safe in Education, (DfE 2019).

-This child protection policy should be read alongside this statutory guidance and all staff must read and understand at least part 1 of this guidance.
-[See checklist in office]
+This child protection policy should be read alongside this statutory guidance and all staff must read and understand at least Part 1 and Annex A of this guidance.

-Local authorities have a duty to make enquiries under section 47 of the Children Act 1989 if they have reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm, to enable them to decide whether they should take any action to safeguard and promote the child's welfare.
+Local authorities have a duty to make enquiries under section 47 of the Children Act 1989 if they have reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm.
+This is to enable them to decide whether they should take any action to safeguard and promote the child's welfare.
 There may be a need for immediate protection whilst the assessment is carried out.
 (See Appendices 1 and 2)

 A child in need is defined under the Children Act 1989, as a child who is unlikely to achieve or maintain a satisfactory level of health or development, or their health and development will be significantly impaired, without the provision of services; or a child who is disabled.
-A social worker will lead and co-ordinate any assessment under section 17 of the Children Act 1989.
+A social worker will lead and coordinate any assessment under section 17 of the Children Act 1989.
 (See Appendices 1 and 2)

-Section 175 of the Education Act 2002 places a duty on local authorities (in relation to their education functions, and governing bodies of maintained schools and further education institutions, which include sixth-form colleges) to exercise their functions with a view to safeguarding and promoting the welfare of children who are pupils at a school, or who are students under 18 years of age attending further education institutions.
-The same duty applies to independent schools (which include Academies and free schools) by virtue of regulations made under section 157 of the same Act.
+Section 175 of the Education Act 2002 places a duty on local authorities, in relation to their education functions, and governing bodies of maintained schools, to exercise their functions with a view to safeguarding and promoting the welfare of children who are pupils at a school.
+The same duty applies to independent schools (which include Academies) by virtue of regulations made under section 157 of the same Act.

-5. Roles and Responsibilities
+Roles and Responsibilities 7.